BipplavTiwari/Gigforce-Backend/README.md

-# Gigforce Assignment
+# LogBook
-This repository contains my submission for the Backend task released by Gigforce.
+This repository contains code for backend of LogBook, where you can store your data online and access them whenever needed.

 I used express framework and mongo db.
 All of the APIs were well tested using Postman. `/sample_Images` contains some images for reference.